TLouf/discrete_maths/notes.typ

   where $r_k$ if the number of subsets of cardinality $k$.
 ]

-= Advanced counting
-// TODO: too long!

-== Recurrence Relations
+= Recurrence Relations
+// cover sequences Rosen 2.4, recurrence: Rosen 5.3, 5.4 + Rosen 8.? that's a lot

 1. *Recurrence relations*:
   - Definitions.